-Significance of crowd size.
-The improvement in performance relative to group size was evaluated by testing for linear dependence between N and mean accuracy.
+Significance of Crowd Size: The improvement in performance relative to group size was evaluated by testing for linear dependence between N and mean accuracy.
 This test was conducted by first fitting an OLS simple linear regression model to $\{(N_i, \overline{Acc_i})\}{i=1}^8$ for each task.
-The fits of these models are visualized in Figure 5 as purple lines.
+The fits of these models are visualized in Fig. 5 as purple lines.
 Then, testing if the coefficient of N, β_N , is significantly different from 0 with a Student's t-test.
-The coefficients β_N and their corresponding p-values are shown in Table 2.
+The coefficients β_N and their corresponding p-values are shown in Table II.

 Differences in the performance of crowdsourced predictions with respect to group sizes were also compared at the image level to outrule the possibility that different stimuli would account for the performance differences.
 The accuracies were calculated by taking the classification accuracy over all combinations for each image.
-This results in 98 image scores for each N. The image scores of different Nwere compared with each other using the Wilcoxon signedrank test, with the alternative hypothesis that the larger group outperforms the smaller one.
+This results in 98 image scores for each N. The image scores of different N were compared with each other using the Wilcoxon signed-rank test, with the alternative hypothesis that the larger group outperforms the smaller one.
 The image-specific accuracies of larger groups are predominantly greater than those of smaller groups, especially when the difference in size is substantial.
-The Benjamini-Hochberg adjusted pairwise statistically significant differences across different crowd sizes are visualized in the top-right corner of Figure 5.
+The Benjamini-Hochberg adjusted pairwise statistically significant differences across different crowd sizes are visualized in the top-right corner of Fig. 5.

-Significance of affective class and stimulus content.
-There were substantial differences between crowdsourced classification accuracies of different images in the 4 class task with 8 participants.
-Figure 1 illustrates the imagespecific accuracies by the relative size of the dot markers.
+Significance of Affective Class and Stimulus Content: There were substantial differences between crowdsourced classification accuracies of different images in the 4 class task with

-Fig. 5: Top left: Classification accuracy for the full 4-class (low/high valence, low/high arousal) as a function of crowd size.
+Fig. 5.
+Top left: Classification accuracy for the full 4-class (low/high valence, low/high arousal) as a function of crowd size.
 Top right: Statistical significance for differences between models with different crowd size (Benjamini-Hochberg adjusted).
 Middle: Classification accuracy for high/low valence (left) and high/low arousal (right).
 Bottom: Classification accuracy for low-arousal valence (left) and high-arousal valence (right).
 All results show accuracy as a function of crowd size.
 The orange lines show control model performances trained with randomly permutated labels.
 The error bars denote the standard deviation of the accuracy scores.

+8 participants.
+Fig. 1 illustrates the image-specific accuracies by the relative size of the dot markers.
 Noticeably, LVHA images have higher average classification accuracy (0.62) than HVHA, LVLA, and HVLA, with accuracies of 0.45, 0.45, and 0.38, respectively.
 It is evident that the image class, and therefore the valence and arousal, affects the classification accuracy.
 Most notably, high-arousal images achieved significantly higher accuracies (Mann-Whitney U = 1515.5, p < 0.05 two-tailed) than low-arousal images, suggesting that images that evoke more intense emotional responses are easier to recognize.

-To further investigate the distinguishability of types of images, we assigned images to smaller groups with descriptive tags (e.g., Figure 1) and examined differences in prediction accuracy for each tag.
+To further investigate the distinguishability of types of images, we assigned images to smaller groups with descriptive tags (e.g., Fig. 1) and examined differences in prediction accuracy for each tag.
 Tags with less than three representative images were not considered.
-In line with our previous finding, the highest scoring tags were associated with the LVHA class, more specifically with grisly images IEEE TRANSACTIONS ON AFFECTIVE COMPUTING, VOL. NN, NO. N, MONTH 2022
+In line with our previous finding, the highest scoring tags were associated with the LVHA class, more specifically with grisly images (grisly 0.72, injury 0.68).
+In addition, the LVHA class had another tag type that scored high, threats of violence (knife 0.56, threat of violence 0.55).
+The highest scoring tags from other classes were couple (HVHA) 0.66, dirty (LVLA) 0.49, and sociability (HVLA) 0.45.
+Lower scoring tags were usually ambiguous, such as peaceful (LVLA) 0.22, which was most commonly predicted as HVLA, or associated with multiple classes, such as animals (HVLA, HVHA, LVHA) 0.33.
+This result further supports the finding that high-arousal images are easier to classify.